DisabledAbel/Amazon-review-spotter/README.md

-# ????
-Amazon Review Validator
+# 🔎 Amazon Review Validator

-Detect fake, paid, or AI-generated Amazon product reviews using a systematic LLM-based investigation.
+Detect fake, paid, or AI-generated Amazon product reviews using a structured LLM-based analysis.

 ---

-## ????
-Overview
+## 📌 Overview

-**Amazon Review Validator** is a light-weight application for reviewing the authenticity of Amazon reviews.
-It utilizes natural language analysis combined with reviewer behavioral cues to find suspicious patterns.
-Powered by large language models (LLMs) like GPT-4, this application helps you filter out inauthentic or incentivized reviews from legitimate customer reviews.
+**Amazon Review Validator** is a lightweight tool designed to evaluate the authenticity of Amazon reviews.
+It combines natural language analysis with reviewer behavior signals to flag suspicious patterns.
+Powered by large language models (LLMs) like GPT-4, this tool helps you filter out inauthentic or incentivized reviews from real customer feedback.

 ---

 ## ✅ Features

-- ????
-Analyzes review text for tone, specificity, and unnatural language
+- 🔍 Analyzes review text for tone, specificity, and unnatural phrasing
-- ????‍????
-Inspects reviewer profile: review count, frequency, bias, and history
+- 🧑‍💻 Evaluates reviewer profile: review count, frequency, bias, and history
-- ????
-Red flags burst activity, generic compliments, and unverifiable statements
+- 🚩 Detects red flags like burst activity, generic praise, and unverifiable claims
-- ????
-Returns structured outputs with a **Genuineness Score** and **verdict**
+- 📊 Returns structured outputs with a **Genuineness Score** and **verdict**
-- ????
-Powered by a custom-built prompt for accuracy and reliability
+- 🧠 Powered by a custom-built prompt for accuracy and reliability

 ---

-## ????️ How It Works
+## 🛠️ How It Works

-The tool feeds review text and reviewer metadata into a language model via an engineered prompt intended to test for authenticity.
+The tool feeds review content and reviewer metadata into a language model using a prompt engineered to assess authenticity.

-**Your Input Requirements:**
+**Input Requirements:**
 - Product name and (optional) product description
 - Review text
-- Reviewer profile (name, number of reviews, average rating, recent activity, etc.).
+- Reviewer profile (name, review count, average rating, recent activity, etc.)

+**Output:**
+- Genuineness Score (1–10)
+- Review content analysis
+- Reviewer behavior analysis
+- Red flags (if detected)
+- Final verdict (6-level system)

+---

+## 🛠 installation
+***Coming soon&**